OSMCha/osmcha-django/README.rst

 Frontend
 ^^^^^^^^

 `osmcha-frontend <https://github.com/osmcha/osmcha-frontend>`_ is a web interface that you can use to interact with the API.
-We have a django management command to get the last version of osmcha-frontend and serve it with the API.

-    $ python manage.py update_frontend

-After that, if you have set all the environment variables properly, you can start the server and have the frontend in your root url.
+The web interface can be deployed separately and configured to talk to this Django app when making API requests.
+See the README in that repository for more details.

 Feature creation endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^